alexander-coleman-bose/3dprinting/README.md

 # LordMailman's 3D Printing

-Just a collection of Gcode that I use with my Ender-3 V2 Neo printer.
-Use this Gcode at your own risk!
+Just a collection of G-code that I use with my Ender-3 V2 Neo printer.
+Use this G-code at your own risk!